telerik/ajax-docs/controls/imageeditor/client-side-programming/events/client-side-events-basics.md

 ---
-title: Client-Side Events Basics
+title: Overview
-page_title: Client-Side Events Basics | RadImageEditor for ASP.NET AJAX Documentation
+page_title: Client-Side Events Overview | RadImageEditor for ASP.NET AJAX Documentation
-description: Client-Side Events Basics
+description: Client-Side Events Overview
 slug: imageeditor/client-side-programming/events/client-side-events-basics
 tags: client-side,events,basics
 published: True
 position: 0
 ---

-# Client-Side Events Basics
+# Client-Side Events Overview

-##

 **RadImageEditor** provides a rich set of client-side events which allow easy and flexible use in a wide range of application scenarios.
 Many of the events are cancelable giving you the possibility to cancel any operation performed on the image: